TaxTips.ca

 Non-capital losses unused after the carry-forward period expire, and are simply lost.
 Any unused ABIL after the carry-forward period becomes a net capital loss, which can be carried forward indefinitely to be offset against capital gains.

-Businesses: You could reduce or eliminate your capital cost allowance (CCA) claimed in the current year or prior years.
+- Businesses: You could reduce or eliminate your capital cost allowance (CCA) claimed in the current year.

 The information on this site is not intended to be a substitute for professional advice.
 Each person's situation differs, and a professional advisor can assist you in using the information on this web site to your best advantage.